Quebec 1759 (block wargame): Reception

 In Issue 22 of the UK magazine Games & Puzzles, John Humphries thought that this game "is simple to play and has a fine balance between luck and skill and can be great fun."
 He also noted, "Although simple to play, interesting strategy and tactics can be employed.
 However, the best laid plans can be foiled by ill fortune with the dice."
 Humphries concluded by giving the game an above-average rating of 5 out of 6, saying that this game "should appeal to non-wargamers as a gentle introduction to the art or science, and to ardent war-gamers as light relief."
 Two years later, Games & Puzzles called Quebec 1759 "A fairly simple campaign war game but very much in the tradition of the more complex serious war games for which it might well whet a recipient's appetite."
 The review also complimented the production values, calling it "a beautifully produced game", and concluding "It makes up in playability what it loses in realism or complexity."
-Two issue later, Terry Donnelly noted that "the very simplicity of it enables one to focus on the strategic and historical aspects without wasting mental energy on the framework of the game."
+Two issues later, Terry Donnelly noted that "the very simplicity of it enables one to focus on the strategic and historical aspects without wasting mental energy on the framework of the game."
 Donnelly also appreciated the brevity of the game, pointing out that, "it can be played in less than an hour and thus is considerably more versatile in company.
 Its simplicity and visual appeal also make it possible to find opponents among people who would never submit to a game of Anzio or PanzerBlitz."
 Donnelly concluded with a positive recommendation, saying, "The game has a very nice balance of strategy and tactics, of skill and chance, and of realism and fun."

 Games included Quebec 1759 in their "Top 100 Games" three times: